saucepoint/rust-sqlite-lambda-api/README.md

+# **Woah there!
+I appreciate the excitement, but this repo is NOT ready yet.**

-## rust-lambda-api
+## rust-sqlite-lambda-api

-🦀 Create HTTP APIs with Rust, hosted on AWS Lambda (serverless compute) 🦀
+🦀 Create REST APIs with Rust & SQLite, hosted on AWS Lambda & EFS 🦀

 ### *Lightweight, fast, and preorganized*

-The template includes examples for routing, query parameters, request bodies, and response serialization, which are absent from *cargo-lambda*
+The template, is an extension of [rust-lambda-api](https://github.com/saucepoint/rust-lambda-api).
+Like its predecessor, this repo includes examples for routing and interfacing with SQLite, which are absent from *cargo-lambda*.

+The file-based, cloud-hosted nature of SQLite introduces nuances around database schema migrations.
+This repo includes an additional Lambda function for managing the database

-All of the AWS infrastructure is created & handled with Terraform.
-What are you waiting for, anon?
+All of the AWS infrastructure is created & handled with Terraform

 ---